Find a gift for an exasperated dog owner here that can transform their unruly pup into a well-mannered and obedient companion.

 So, they can explore and play in their own area without you having to worry about their safety, or the safety of your shoes and sofa cushions!

 They also work well to keep a dog enclosed if you have guests over or young children that they are still getting used to.

 And you can also use them in the yard too to stop a young pup from digging up your flower beds!

-So, getting a dog owner an exercise pen as a gift can work well and one that is a top choice is this one from North States MyPet.
+So, getting a dog owner an exercise pen as a gift can work well, and a top choice is this one from North States MyPet.

-As this one is sturdy and has 8 connecting panels that you lock together giving their dog plenty of space inside.
+As this pen is sturdy, suitable for both indoor and outdoor use, and has 8 connecting panels that you lock together, giving their dog plenty of space inside.